tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

  Saying 'no to twelve notes' and 'no to 16 beats' resulted in something incredibly bizarre.
 When I began this production, I was inspired by the sound design of the late producer [Qebrus](https://exophobiaorgqebrus.bandcamp.com/).
 But what I arrived at was something completely different.

 The TidalCycles code for this track is about 100 lines.
-It makes ample use of the non-default TidalCycles function `ncat` written by pulu on the TC discord.
+It makes ample use of the non-default TidalCycles function `ncat` written by pulu on the TidalCycles discord.

 ```haskell
 let ncat = seqPLoop . go 0